pabloliva87/mllabpabloliva/docs/challenge.md

  * We are looking for a proper `CI/CD` implementation for this development.

 We'll create a feature branch for each, and update develop when done.

+3. Operationalize the model
+We'll pick XG Boost with top10 features and class balancing, because its f1-score for delays is marginally better (0.37 vs 0.36 of Regression).
+In reality, going with either one could be defensible at this stage from a precission point of view.

+Tests are failing due to the path to data being invalid.
+The long term solution is to set an env variable and use that for the tests to locate their data.
+For now, we'll use a hardcoded path as default.

+The test test_model_predict appears to be ill-conceived; it asks for a prediction without having called fit first.
+It was reworked to do that crucial step first, but keeping all the original assertions.

+get_min_diff shows that sometimes, flights leave before their departure time.
+Not a delay, but certainly interesting.
+I've set up a warning to be logged if we see a plane leaving an hour or more prior to its departure time.
+That case would deserve some further study.